-As far as is practicable, this standard deals with the common hazards presented by these types of appliances.
+As far as is practicable, this standard deals with the common hazards presented by appliances that are encountered by all persons in and around the home.
+However, in general, it does not take into account young children playing with the appliance.

-NOTE 103 Attention is drawn to the fact that:
+NOTE 103 Attention is drawn to the fact that

-- for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary; - for appliances intended for disinfection, additional requirements may be necessary; - in many countries additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour, the national water supply authorities and similar authorities; - in many countries additional requirements are specified for pressure appliances.
+- for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary; - in many countries additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour, the national water supply authorities and similar authorities.

-NOTE 104 This standard does not apply to:
+NOTE 104 This standard does not apply to